© Copyright – 2013 – Athletics Illustrated

-She was the Canadian Junior national champion in 2004 for the 800 metres and in 2005 in cross-country.
+She was the Canadian Junior national champion in 2004 over the 800-metre distance event and in 2005 in cross-country.
 She finished 45th in the 2006 IAAF World Cross Country Championships.
-Van Buskirk placed fifth in the 800 metres at the 2005 Pan-American Junior Championships.
-In 2006 she was the Ontario provincial champion in the 1,500 metre distance.
-She also won in cross-country in 2005 and in the 800 metres in 2004.
+Van Buskirk placed fifth in the 800-metres at the 2005 Pan-American Junior Championships.
+In 2006 she was the Ontario provincial champion in the 1,500-metre distance.
+She also won in cross-country in 2005 and in the 800-metres in 2004.
 From her hometown of Brampton, she won the Brampton Amateur Athlete of the Year the same year.
 She is a four-time high school athlete of the year.

 NCAA-record holder (indoor 1000m, 2:41.00, 2011)